chochylindt/datasciencecoursera/Crime_Analytics.md

 ![Seattle Drug Crime](seattle_crime_vs_month_drug.png)

 Cocaine is apparently the drug of choice in Seattle.
 Criminal sale of cocaine decreases from June to August.
-This trend id also apparent in meth-amphetamine cases.
+This trend is also apparent in meth-amphetamine cases.
 However, the trend for heroin related sales seems to be the opposite.
 Further study is needed to establish any substitutions between the drugs.